ipeis/HMCTuning/README.md

   <img src="assets/gifs/training_dual_moon.gif" width="400" />
 </p>

-## Example 2: improving VAE inference
+## Example 2: improving inference in Deep Generative Models

 We used our method for improving the inference of advanced Variational Autoencoders like the one presented in [our paper](https://arxiv.org/pdf/2202.04599.pdf).
 In the following Figure, an illustrative example for a simple VAE is included: when training the VAE parameters jointly with the HMC hyperparameters, the true posterior (green) is successfully explored with HMC samples (orange) using the Gaussian proposal provided by the encoder (blue).
 <p>